snd/hinoki/README.md

 - `event` = one of `valueFound`, `factoryFound`, `valueUnderConstruction`, `valueCreated`, `promiseCreated`, `promiseResolved`
-- `id` = id of the dependency that caused the event
+- `name` = name of the dependency that caused the event
 - `path` = full dependency path
 (call `path.toString() -> 'a <- b <- c'` or `path.segments() -> ['a', 'b', 'c']`)
 - `container` = the container on which the event occured